CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 - Reading
 - Napping

 A character recovers 1 Energy for every 30 minutes spent completing these activities.
 Items and Plot Effects may exist that increase or decrease the amount of time spent to recover Energy or increases or decreases the amount of Energy that can be recovered at one time.
 There are also Items that can instantly restore Energy to a Character.
 A Character may only benefit from these Items once per event.
-Recovered energy must be tracked on the character sheet and physreps will be supplied by logistics once completed.
+Recovered energy must be tracked on the character sheet and props will be supplied by logistics once completed.

 ## Counted Actions